SCHOOL COUNSELORS ARE HERE FOR YOU

 If you develop feelings of self harm or suicide you can call the National Suicide Hotline at (800) 273-8255.
 If you are in need of medical intervention during a mental health crisis you can contact Nationwide Children's Hospital Crisis Line at (614) 722-1800.
 If you are over 17 you can contact Netcare at (614) 276-2273.
 More mental health resources are available at the bottom of this webpage.

 GOOGLE CLASSROOM FOR COHORT

 We have created Google Classrooms for each cohort in order to deliver the necessary resources and documents for each grade level.
-All students should have received an email to join the classroom for their cohort.
-If you did not receive the email, the classroom join codes are below.
+You can join the classroom by going to classroom.google.com and clicking on the plus sign at the top right of the screen.

 - Class of 2022: ac7mcjo

 Part of the graduation requirements from the Ohio Department of Education includes earning at least two diploma seals.
 Below is a description for eah of the possible seals.

 MILITARY ENLISTMENT SEAL:Provide evidence that a student has enlisted in a branch of the US Armed Forces; or participate in an approved JROTC program.

 TECHNOLOGY SEAL: A student can: 1.
 Earn a score that is at least equivalent to proficient on an appropriate Advanced Placement or International Baccalaureate exam; 2.
 Earn a final course grade that is equivalent to a “B” or higher in an appropriate class taken through the College Credit Plus program; or 3.
 Complete a course offered through the district or school that meets guidelines developed by the Department.
 (A district or school is not required to offer a course that meets those guidelines.)

 INDUSTRY-RECOGNIZED CREDENTIAL SEAL: Earn a 12-point approved industry-recognized credential or group of credentials totaling 12 points in a single career field.